cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Given a uniformly distributed 64-byte string b, implementations can obtain a uniformly distributed scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l.
-To obtain such an input from an arbitrary length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.
+To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.